moritztucher/moritztucher/README.md

 # 👨‍💻 Moritz Tucher

 I'm an iOS Developer passionate about creating apps that simplify daily life and improve productivity.
-Currently working as a iOS Developer at WAPP GmbH and pursuing a B.Sc. in Computer Science with a minor in AI/Cognitive Science.
+Currently working as a iOS Developer and pursuing a B.Sc. in Computer Science with a minor in AI/Cognitive Science.

 ## 🤝 Let's Connect